 (P.S. make an extra batch of these delicious nuts to serve alongside the cocktail.
 Dipping them in a nice dark chocolate is also very good.)

-Dip glass rim in some of the butterscotch schnapps and then into the crushed pecans.
+Dip glass rim in some of the pecan liqueur and then into the crushed pecans.

 Chill glass in freezer.

 Combine the ingredients in a cocktail shaker and shake until well chilled.